easydatapy/easydata/docs/advanced.rst

 Now if we wanted to override ``ItemDiscountProcessor`` in our item model, that wouldn't be possible.
-Lets see what happens if we added another ``ItemDiscountProcessor`` with custom parameters in our model.
+Lets see what happens if we added another ``ItemDiscountProcessor`` with custom parameters to our model.

 .. code-block:: python